+Any Committee or Assembly may designate an alternative member to serve in place of their Chair as an ex officio UFS Senator if the Chair is unwilling or unable to serve.

 Section D. Nonvoting Members

-The President of the University and the University Provost shall be nonvoting members of the UFS.
+The President of the University and the University Provost shall be nonvoting Senators.

 Section E. Eligibility and Term of Office

-All members of the faculty shall be eligible for election as members of the UFS.
-Election to the UFS shall be for a two-year term, with half of the membership elected each year.
-The term of each UFS member, unless chosen as a replacement to fill an unexpired term, shall begin at the April meeting of the UFS.
-Units electing members to UFS shall submit the names of newly elected members to the UFS President by April 1 each year.
+All members of the UFS Faculty, excluding UFS Faculty holding an administrative appointment at the college level or higher, shall be eligible to serve as UFS Senators.
+Election to the UFS shall be for a two-year term, with half of the membership from each College elected each year.
+The term of each UFS Senator, unless chosen as a replacement to complete an unexpired term, shall begin at the conclusion of the last UFS meeting of the Spring term.
+Units electing UFS Senators shall submit the names of newly elected Senators to the UFS President prior to the last UFS meeting of the Spring term.
 Replacements for members on leave of absence, including sabbatical leave, shall serve for the duration of the leave only.

 Article IV.
 Officers and Staff